 Chances are you’ve never heard of this Bruce Willis, Nick Nolte and Albert Finney-starring comedy.
-Based on the Kurt Vonnegut novel, Breakfast of Champions was barely given a release a decade ago, but if you can find it and get past the tough first 20 minutes, it’s worth seeing.
+Based on the Kurt Vonnegut novel, Breakfast of Champions was barely given a release a back in 1999, but if you can find it and get past the tough first 20 minutes, it’s worth seeing.

 Bringing Out the Dead

 Martin Scorsese and Paul Schrader re-team far what some called “Ambulance Driver.”
 It’s bleak and depressing, but again it offers another good performance by Nicolas Cage as a burnt-out, drug-fueled paramedic.

 Something of a guilty pleasure for me (and I know I’m not alone).
 Deep Blue Sea is a hell of an action ride.
 Sharks, Samuel L. Jackson and Thomas Jane in a Renny Harlin-directed film.
 It grossed an impressive $70 million back in the day and it’s still fun now!